History of the All-Ireland Senior Hurling Championship

-The history of the All-Ireland Senior Hurling Championship is long and remarkable, with over one hundred and twenty years of competition finding winners and losers from all parts of the country.
+The All-Ireland Senior Hurling Championship had many winners and losers located around Ireland.

 When tracing the history of the Hurling Championship back to its beginning, it is possible to easily pick out periods when specific teams or counties dominated the competition, only to find themselves rapidly superseded by another dominant team or teams.

 The format of the championship had also undergone several significant changes throughout the years, with the creation of the 'back-door system' in 1997.

-1887 to 1888 - The first championship and the "invasion"
+1887–1888

-The format of the very first hurling championship was unique in that it was the only open draw All-Ireland championship ever-played.
+The format of the first hurling championship was unique in that it was the only open draw All-Ireland championship ever-played.
 The five participating teams were paired off against each other regardless of their provincial locations.
 Three teams - Galway, Kilkenny and Wexford - advanced directly to the semi-final stages of the competition, while Clare and Tipperary met in a lone 'quarter-final.'
 Disputes in Cork and Limerick as to what club should represent the respective counties led to neither county participating.

 The inaugural All-Ireland senior hurling final was played on Easter Sunday, 1 April 1888, in Birr, County Offaly.
 Tipperary and Galway were the opponents, with both sides vigorously contesting the game from start to finish.
 Early in the game one of the Thurles players received facial injuries when he fell on his hurley and had to retire from the game.
 In a sporting gesture of unrivalled magnitude Galway representatives Meelick withdrew one of their own players to level the teams.
 Thurles, the Tipp representatives, scored a point after eleven minutes and led by that score at half-time.
-With no number of points equaling a goal in those days the destination of the very first All-Ireland hurling title was wide open.
+With no number of points equaling a goal in those days the destination of the first All-Ireland hurling title was wide open.
 At a crucial stage in the second-half, Jim Stapleton lead a charge down the field.
 The Thurles captain spotted an opening and passed the ball to Tom Healy.
 Healy made no mistake in sending a low, hard drive to the back of the Galway net.
 The game ended shortly afterwards with Tipperary winning on a score line of 1 goal, 1 point and 1 forfeit point to Galway's no score.

 The second ever championship in 1888 remains unfinished due to the so-called 'invasion' tour of the United States, which saw the infant GAA's organisational staff and 48 players go on a promotional tour of the United States.
 The tour was a failure and the All-Ireland was left unfinished with Kilkenny, Cork and Clare left in the tournament.
 Seventeen of the 'invaders' never returned to Ireland.